 The report, produced by the Centre for Health Communication Research, looks at responses from more than 5,000 people who completed the consultation survey, as well as thousands more who took part in public meetings and other engagement activities.

-At this stage, no decisions have been made.
-All feedback is being used to develop the programme’s Decision-Making Business Case (DMBC).
-It takes into account the consultation findings alongside clinical, financial, workforce and quality evidence.
+No decisions have been made.
+We have developed the decision-making business case (DMBC), which takes into account the consultation findings alongside clinical, financial, equalities, workforce and quality evidence.

 Please note that a meeting in public is where members of the community can attend to observe a formal meeting.
 However, observers are not permitted to join in the discussion.

-Further information, including papers and how to submit questions ahead of the joint committee, will be made available closer to the time.
+Further information, including papers and how to submit questions ahead of the joint committee, is available on the ICB websites here: Shaping Care Together Joint Committee.